Hands-on Gear Review

 OutdoorGearLab Editors' Hands-on Review

-The Alpha SV is designed for ice and alpine climbing, but it’s frequently and successfully used in many other applications.
+The Alpha SV is designed for, and performs best for, winter alpine climbing, where you climb ice, snow, and rock, frequently exposing the jacket to abrasion not found in other activities like backpacking and skiing.
 The shell’s most significant climbing-specific feature is the pocket design: two expansive bellowed pockets lie high up on the chest.
 The pocket zippers hug the jacket’s main zipper – the right hand crosses over the chest to open the left pocket, and vice-versa.
 This design is frequently employed in climbing shells (see the Patagonia Northwall and Rab Stretch Neo) because it provides access to the pockets without throwing the climber off balance.
 For example, imagine that you’re high up on a mountain on a steep snow slope.
 You need to get something out of your left pocket so you put your right ice tool over your shoulder and reach with your right arm across your chest into the left pocket.
 This is more stable than a traditional handwarmer pocket design – where the right pocket’s zipper is on the right side of the wearer’s right chest – because your right arm needs to move up high and right, which moves your center of gravity away from the snow/rock/ice and away from the center of your chest.
 Although most people who use this shell, including our testers, only spend a small amount of time using the pockets in the environment they’re designed for, the pocket design is better for climbing and easier to use in general.
 Crossing your right hand over your chest and unzipping the left pocket is easier and faster than reaching it high and right, where you heave less leverage to open the zipper.
 The drawback, of course, is that you don’t have any place to hide your hands from the elements.

 People accustomed to handwarmer pockets may not like that the Alpha SV doesn't have them.
 The reality of backcountry living, however, is that on extended trips in warm weather your hands get wet regardless of a jacket’s pocket design.
 In such conditions the crux is keeping your hands warm when wet.
 In cold conditions the challenge is keeping your hands warm and the large gloves and mittens we all wear rarely fit inside of hardshell handwarmer pockets.
 Even when they do, there's often little benefit: the pockets are uninsulated.
 Finally, and perhaps most importantly, when you're walking at a reasonable pace your hands will either be swinging at your sides, gripping trekking poles, or firmly attached to ice tools.
 Hardshell handwarmer pockets, therefore, are best for urban environments when you're caught out in the rain without gloves.